Women’s Financial Empowerment podcast series

 00:29:33:28 - 00:30:09:21

-So the first one is Financial Counseling Australia.
-Their web address is WW W dot Financial Counseling Australia or are you where you can find qualified financial counselors?
+So the first one is Financial Counselling Australia.
+Their web address is WW W dot Financial Counselling Australia or are you where you can find qualified financial counsellors?
 They also have a helpline which is one 877.
 Then you've got the family relationship advice line on one 800 050321 or they also have a website which is family relationships dot gov to you and they have really sound advice for families who are navigating a separation which is really beneficial.

 00:30:09:24 - 00:30:33:18